DmitryLitvintsev/enstore2cta/docs/enstore2cta_script.rst

 =============================================

-The script ``enstore2cta.py``, located in ``enstore2cta/scripts``, implements database migration from Enstore DB tro CTA DB.
+The script ``enstore2cta.py``, located in ``enstore2cta/scripts``, implements database migration from Enstore DB to CTA DB.
 Both databases must be `PostgreSQL` databases.
 The script has various steering options (see below).
-It spawns multuiple processes, each process processing a unique Enstore volume.
+It spawns multiple processes, each process processing a unique Enstore volume.

 Requirements
 ------------

-The scrit works both with python2 and python3 and requires ``psycopg2`` module be installed (using ``pip`` or ``yum install python-psycopg2``).
+The script works both with python2 and python3 and requires ``psycopg2`` module be installed (using ``pip`` or ``yum install python-psycopg2``).

 Invocation